-With the function FN 14: ERROR you can call messages under program control.
+With the FN 14: ERROR function, you can call messages under program control.
 The messages are predefined by the machine tool builder or by HEIDENHAIN.
-Whenever the TNC comes to a block with FN 14 in the Program Run or Test Run mode, it interrupts the program run and displays a message.
+If the TNC encounters a block with FN 14 during program run or test run, it will interrupt the run and display an error message.
 The program must then be restarted.
-The error numbers are listed in the table below.
+The error numbers are listed in the table.

 Range of error numbers Standard dialog text

 0 999 Machine-dependent dialog

-1000 1199 Internal error messages (see table at right)
+1000 1199 Internal error messages (see table)